OneFamily

 Screening factors

 These are simply reasons to not invest in a company.
-One of the examples Altaf gives of a screening factor is arctic drilling – SSGA doesn’t invest the money in a climate-friendly fund in companies that undertake drilling in the arctic.
+One of the examples Altaf gives of a screening factor is arctic drilling – SSGA doesn’t invest money in our climate-focused fund, Global Equity, in companies that undertake drilling in the arctic.

 Altaf mentions five screening factors, but SSGA use seven in total: controversial weapons, UN Global Compact violators, severe ESG controversies, Swedish Ethical Council, thermal coal, Arctic drilling and oil sands.